 Key Components

 Key components of a rental agreement include the rental period, rent amount, and property details.
 The rental period specifies the lease term, such as monthly or yearly agreements.
-Rent amount details the monthly payment due, including any late fees or penalties.
+The rent amount details the monthly payment due, including any late fees or penalties.
 Property details cover the address, unit, and any included amenities.
 Other vital elements are security deposit requirements, tenant and landlord contact information, and maintenance responsibilities.
 These components ensure clarity and help protect the interests of both parties.

 Common Terms and Clauses